tomasz-kanas/Adjacent_Leader_Dencentralized_SGD/README.md

 This repository is for paper ALDSGD: Adjacent Leader Decentralized SGD.
 Authors: Haoze He, Anna Choromanska.
 The manuscript will be submitted to International Conference on Machine Learning (ICML-23).

-## Environment and Package

-The code run on a environment which has `PyTorch` with `CUDA `aware` MPI`, it is compiled with `OpenMPI: 4.41, CUDA: 11.62, cuDNN: 8.14.1`.
-You need to install `mpi4py ` to run the code.

-- Please note that `torch.distributed` do not support complex asynchronous communication, that's why we use `mpi4py` instead.
-- Please not that `PyTorch` must build on `CUDA` aware `MPI`, otherwise it can not support `mpi4py` package.

 ## How to use this general library?

 This code can be use as a general framework to implement any centralized/ decentralized, synchronous/ asynchronous distributed SGD algorithms.
 It includes **ring all reduce**, **D-PSGD**, **MATCHA**, **ALSGD**,  and **centralized SGD** with parameter server.
 If you want to extend the framework to any other algorithm, please :